appwrite/appwrite/docs/tutorials/add-runtime.md

 Function Runtimes allow you to execute code written in any language and form the basis of Appwrite's serverless functions!
 Appwrite's goal is to support as many function runtimes as possible.

 ## 1. Prerequisites
-In order for a function runtime to work, two prerequisites **must** be met due to the way Appwrite's Runtime Execution Model works.
-Theses are as follows:
+In order for a function runtime to work, two prerequisites **must** be met due to the way Appwrite's Runtime Execution Model works:

  - [ ] The Language in question must be able to run a web server that can serve JSON and text.
  - [ ] The Runtime must be able to be packaged into a Docker container